mozilla/glean/docs/user/reference/general/toggling-upload-status.md

 ## Enabling upload

-When upload is enabled, the Glean SDK will re-initialize it's [core metrics](../../user/collected-metrics/metrics.md).
+When upload is enabled, the Glean SDK will re-initialize its [core metrics](../../user/collected-metrics/metrics.md).
 The only core metrics that are not re-initialized are the [`first_run_date` and `first_run_hour`](../../user/pings/index.html#the-client_info-section) metrics.

 While upload is enabled all metrics are recorded as expected